notrab/small-data-sf-workshop/README.md

    Store this somewhere as `TURSO_API_TOKEN` for later use.

-5. Create a group token
+4. Create a group token

+   The `<group-name>` is usually `default` if Turso created one for your automatically in Part 1.

    ```bash
    turso group tokens create <group-name>